hviana/miniNOP/README.md

 In this context, it is also possible to explore the `outDiff` and `pathsDiff` parameters.
 The `diff` parameter does not distinguish between input, output or notification path.
 And it will be used if these other more specific parameters are not found.
-There is also the `forceActivation` parameter, if `forceActivation` is true, the function `f` will always be re-evaluated, regardless of whether or not there are changes to the input with new notifications.
-There is also the parameter `forceActivationByPaths`, which works similarly to `forceActivation`, for specific notification paths.

-### Adding labels
+### Adding symbols

-Labels are properties that help to identify and categorize notifying cells and notifications, relating these cells and notifications to symbols.
+Symbols are properties that help to identify and categorize notifying cells and notifications, relating these cells and notifications to symbols.
 It is possible to see an example in the code below.
 The `id` label is automatically generated if not specified.